 You can achieve mesothelioma remission by working with doctors at top cancer centers and seeking high-quality medical treatment.
 Doctors may be able to remove much or all of the cancer, allowing you to live longer with fewer symptoms.

-Remission of mesothelioma can also occur with little to no treatment in extremely rare cases.
-However, most doctors will recommend that you or your loved ones undergo treatments in order to live longer.
+In extremely rare cases, mesothelioma remission can also occur with little to no treatment.
+However, most doctors recommend that you or your loved ones undergo treatment to live longer.

 How long does mesothelioma remission last?

-Remission of mesothelioma is different for every patient.
-Patients may be in remission for the rest of their lives in very rare cases.
-Some may have a partial remission for several months or years, and others may not even reach remission at all.
+The remission of mesothelioma is different for every patient.
+In rare cases, patients may be in remission for the rest of their lives.
+Some may have partial remission for several months or years, while others may never reach remission.

-It’s hard for doctors to predict how long mesothelioma remission will last for.
+It’s hard for doctors to predict how long mesothelioma remission will last.
 Regular follow-up tests after treatment are key since they allow doctors to see if the cancer has started to come back.

 Remember: long-term survival is possible even if remission is not.
-Some patients may enter a stable phase where their cancer is under control even though it’s not totally gone.
+Some patients may enter a stable phase where their cancer is under control despite it not being entirely gone.
 This phase can last for months or even years.

 Should I use alternative treatments to achieve mesothelioma remission?

-Some mesothelioma patients claim that they used alternative treatments (like supplements and diet changes) to achieve remission.
-However, some alternative treatments can interfere with medically proven therapies like surgery and chemotherapy.
+Some mesothelioma patients claim they used alternative treatments (like supplements and diet changes) to achieve remission.
+However, alternative treatments can interfere with medically proven therapies like surgery and chemotherapy.

 Always consult with your doctor before starting alternative treatments.
 Doctors can determine which alternative treatments (if any) may be helpful in your case.